 costumes by Gianluca Sbicca

-music Gianluca Misiti
+music and sound Gianluca Misiti

 lighting Max Mugnai

 With (in alphabetic order) Elena Bucci, Roberto Latini, Marco Manchisi, Savino Paparella, Francesco Pennacchia, Stella Piccioni, Marco Sgrosso, Marco Vergani